Nick Swisher

 Nicholas Thompson Swisher (born November 25, 1980) is an American former professional baseball outfielder and first baseman in Major League Baseball (MLB).
 He was a switch hitter who threw left-handed, and played for the Oakland Athletics, Chicago White Sox, New York Yankees, Cleveland Indians and Atlanta Braves.
-He won the 2009 World Series with the Yankees against the Philadelphia Phillies and was an All-Star in 2010.
+He won the 2009 World Series with the Yankees and was an All-Star in 2010.
 A power hitter with excellent plate discipline, Swisher hit at least 20 home runs in each of nine consecutive seasons from 2005 to 2013, and reached 75 bases on balls on seven occasions in that span.

 Swisher is the son of former MLB catcher Steve Swisher, who played for various National League baseball clubs in the 1970s and 1980s.
 Swisher was born in Columbus, Ohio, but grew up in Parkersburg, West Virginia.
 Before his professional career, Swisher played college baseball for the Ohio State Buckeyes.
 Drafted by the A's in the 2002 MLB draft, Swisher made his MLB debut with the Athletics in 2004, and played for the team through 2007.
 After he spent one year with the White Sox in 2008, the Yankees acquired him prior to the start of the 2009 campaign.
 He played in New York for four years before signing with the Cleveland Indians prior to the 2013 season.

 Early life

-Swisher was born in Columbus, Ohio, the son of Lillian Marie (Vaught) Malizia and Steve Swisher, a former major leaguer.
-His mother was of part Italian descent; her grandfather immigrated to the Buffalo, New York area from the town of Oliveri, in Sicily.
+Swisher was born in Columbus, Ohio, the son of Lillian Marie (Vaught) Malizia and Steve Swisher, a Major League Baseball (MLB) player.
+His mother was of part Italian descent; her grandfather immigrated to the Buffalo, New York, area from the town of Oliveri, in Sicily.
 Swisher's parents divorced when he was 11 years old.
 He then went to live with his grandparents in Parkersburg, West Virginia, who raised him during his teenage years.